PŠC Pezinok: Football in Pezinok during 1st Czechoslovakia (1927 – 1938)

 The development of football in the city continued, even at the international level.
 In 1930, PŠC Pezinok played its first international match against the Austrian team SC Carnuntum Wiena with the score 1:3 in favour of the opponent.

 Pezinok did much better in the domestic competition.
 In the last round of the 1930/31 season, they defeated ŠK Bratislava after a result of 3:1 and were promoted to the I.A class.
-In 1931, another important moment in the history of the club took place - the Rapid Pezinok club, based in Pezinok and registered with the Hungarian Football Association, officially merged with the PŠC, while the club's name remained the PŠC Pezinok.
+In 1931, another important moment in the history of the club took place – the Rapid Pezinok club, based in Pezinok and registered with the Hungarian Football Association, officially merged with the PŠC, while the club's name remained the PŠC Pezinok.

-In 1933, the Green-and-whites were promoted to the highest competition of the West Slovakian county - to the 1.A class (Pezinok remained in the county competition until liberation).
+In 1933, the Green-and-whites were promoted to the highest competition of the West Slovak county – to the 1.A class (Pezinok remained in the county competition until liberation).
 In the same year, the club played its third international match, this time against the Hungarian BAK TK Budapest, with a loss of 0:3.
-Home matches took place on the so-called “Pažiť“.
+Home matches took place on the so-called "Pažiť".
 The strong support of the fans is evidenced by visits to home matches of approximately 1,000 spectators.
 Over time, the performance stagnated, the senior team went down to the district competitions and failed to follow up on the previous great performances.
 The club believed in an early change, but the start of World War II did not bode well for the near future of football.

-The war years (1939 – 1945)
+War years (1939–1945)

 During the Second World War, not only Pezinok, but also Slovak football in general experienced a partial decline in quality.
 Many promising footballers had to perform military duties in the crew or even at the front.
 After the establishment of the Slovak state, there was also a radical reorganization of Slovak football.
 The Slovak League became the highest competition in Slovakia.
 The lower competitions were divided into counties: Bratislava, Žilina, Zvolen and Prešov, and subsequently to other levels.
 If lower competitions were played at the beginning of 1939, after the attack on Poland, they were definitely reduced, as the men left for the battlefield.
 At this time, PŠC Pezinok was in lower league competitions, because after the outbreak of war against Poland and subsequently against the USSR, many Pezinok footballers left at the front.

 After the war, the footballers returned.
 They had the desire and determination to achieve better results than in recent years.
 This is also indicated by the fact that the Green-and-whites became the autumn champions of the competition in the 1945/46 season.